Menu

 First Presidency announces new biography, ‘Joseph the Prophet,’ at Joseph Smith Papers Conference

-President Dallin H. Oaks, first counselor in the First Presidency of The Church of Jesus Christ of Latter-day Saints, speaks at the seventh Joseph Smith Papers Conference in the Conference Center Theater in Salt Lake City on Friday, Sept.
+President Dallin H. Oaks, then the first counselor in the First Presidency of The Church of Jesus Christ of Latter-day Saints, speaks at the seventh Joseph Smith Papers Conference in the Conference Center Theater in Salt Lake City on Friday, Sept.
 15, 2023.
 He also announced that the First Presidency had commissioned a new biography of Joseph Smith. | Scott G Winterton, Deseret News

-President Dallin H. Oaks, first counselor in the First Presidency, opened the Joseph Smith Papers Conference in September 2023 by announcing a new biography on Joseph Smith.
+President Dallin H. Oaks, then the first counselor in the First Presidency, opened the Joseph Smith Papers Conference in September 2023 by announcing a new biography on Joseph Smith.
 He also reflected on the project’s history and thanked the Larry H. and Gail Miller family for its financial support.

 Learn more about the announcement of the Joseph Smith biography.